getsentry/sentry-docs/docs/clientdev/overview.rst

 * Graceful failures (e.g. Sentry server unreachable)
 * Scrubbing with processors
 * Tag support
+* Support for Linux, Windows and OS X (where applicable)

 Feature based support is required for the following: